theoludwig/create-fullstack-app/README.md

 ## 📜 About

-**create-fullstack-app** is a CLI tool to easily generate boilerplate code for your projects with TypeScript.
+**create-fullstack-app** is a CLI tool to easily generate boilerplate code for your projects with TypeScript/JavaScript.
 You don't need to learn and configure many tools and create the basics folders/files so you can **focus on development**.
 There are many templates available so you can generate any projects (front-end, back-end or both) with any frameworks.

 ## 🚀 Features